• Disease Overview

 Ages 0-3 years

-Referral to an early intervention program is recommended for access to occupational, physical, speech, and feeding therapy as well as mental health services, special educators and sensory-impairment specialists.
+Referral to an early intervention program is recommended for access to occupational, physical, speech and feeding therapy as well as mental health services, special educators and sensory-impairment specialists.

 Ages 3-5 years

 In the United States, developmental preschool through the local public school district is recommended.
-Before placement, an evaluation is made to determine needed services and therapies and an individualized education plan (IEP) is developed for those who qualify based on established motor, language, social and/or cognitive delay.
+Before placement, an evaluation is made to determine needed services and therapies and an individualized education plan (IEP) is developed for children who qualify based on established motor, language, social and/or cognitive delay.
 The early intervention program typically assists with this transition.

 Ages 5-21 years

-In the United States, an IEP based on the individual’s level of function should be developed by the local public school district and will dictate specially designed instruction/related services.
+In the United States, an IEP based on the individual’s level of function should be developed by the local public school district and will determine specially designed instruction/related services.
 Discussion about transition plans including financial and medical arrangements should begin at the age of 12 years.
 Developmental pediatricians can help with transition to adulthood.

 Motor Dysfunction